xuxinx/memo/README.md

 # memo
-memo is a command-line tool to help memorize via a simple forgetting curve mnemonic.
+memo is a command-line application to help memorize via a simple forgetting curve mnemonic.

 # Install
 ```